TellosHQ/FE-eng-takehome/README.md

 2. The winner is displayed
 3. The reset button switches to "New Game"

 The title should stay in place when the window is resized.
-The board should track to the center of the window during a resize.
+The board should track to the center of the window during a resize, both horizontally and vertically.

 Icon for Red: 🔴
 Icon for Black: ⚫